 Interaction Token Expiration Time

 The token remains on the browser even if the user navigates away from the page or stops playback, though it can certainly expire in the meanwhile.
-Users can trigger token flushing only by closing the browser or deleting all cookies.
+Users can trigger token flushing only by closing the browser.
 To get another token object, the user would then have to reload the page, re-triggering the pathway discussed in Controlling Playback with the Ooyala Player Token earlier in this document.